BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    alt-text = "Diagram illustrating the creation and redemption of ecash by Alice.
 On the left side, under ‘Creation,’ Alice sends 100 sats to an ecash mint, which creates ecash tokens, and Alice receives 100 sats in ecash form.
 On the right side, under ‘Redemption,’ Alice sends 100 sats in ecash form to the mint, which burns the ecash tokens, and Alice receives 100 sats back in Bitcoin.
-The process flow is represented with dashed arrows and labeled steps." caption = "Alice mints 100 sats into ecash through a mint and later redeems the ecash tokens to reclaim her original 100 sats in bitcoin." width = 800 height = 508 layout = "full-width"
+The process flow is represented with dashed arrows and labeled steps." caption = "Alice mints 100 sats into ecash through a mint and later redeems the ecash tokens to reclaim her original 100 sats in bitcoin." width = 800 height = 390 layout = "full-width"
 %}

 Cashu and Fedimint use various terms for the processes of creating, redeeming, and transferring bitcoin-backed ecash.
 To provide clarity, we'll use neutral terms in our explanations and provide a translation table for specific implementations.
+While the underlying technology differs, the end user experience of ecash wallets is very similar to Lightning wallets - users simply send and receive sats without needing to understand the technical conversion between bitcoin and ecash happening behind the scenes.
+Most users won't notice any significant differences from their usual Lightning wallet experience.

 #### Creating ecash